Equalized Time Reversal Beamforming for Indoor Wireless Communications: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{ery} short-range wireless architectures such as pico and femtocells are becoming ubiquitous as data volume increases and spectrum scarcity makes high-density deployments more feasible economically \cite{bernhard2010}.
-Short-range solutions can be used to offload cellular network traffic to wireless local area networks (WLAN), as seen with the proliferation of indoor WiFi (IEEE 802.11n) hotspots.
+Very short-range wireless architectures, such as pico and femtocells, are becoming ubiquitous as data volume increases and spectrum scarcity makes high-density deployments more feasible economically \cite{bernhard2010}.
+Short-range solutions can be used to offload cellular network traffic to wireless local area networks (WLAN), as seen with the proliferation of indoor WiFi hotspots.
 Because of their smaller size and increasing operating frequencies, these architectures, as well as future types of indoor networks, may adopt access points (AP) that employ irregularly-spaced or other unconventional antenna arrays instead of the arrays in use today.
-New beamforming techniques that perform well in such scenarios are thus highly desirable\footnote{The term beamforming is traditionally used to denote phased array techniques for beam steering, i.e. operating in the 2D manifold spanned by the azimuth and elevation angles.
-In this paper, we use the term beamforming in a broader sense to denote signal processing techniques that allow spatial focusing of RF power in co-range as well (3D) or even in time (4D space-time beamforming) \cite{yavuz2009,oestges2005,elsallabi2010}.}.
+New beamforming techniques that perform well in such scenarios are thus highly desirable\footnote{The term beamforming is traditionally used to denote phased array techniques for beam-steering in flat-fading channels, i.e. operating in the 2D manifold spanned by the azimuth and elevation angles.
+In this paper, we use the term beamforming in a broader sense to denote signal processing techniques for frequency-selective multipath channels, that allow spatial focusing of RF power in co-range as well (3D), or even in time (4D space-time beamforming) \cite{yavuz2009,oestges2005,elsallabi2010}.}.

-One of the techniques with potential to provide advanced beamforming capabilities is time-reversal (TR) \cite{fouda2012}.
-Having its roots in acoustics \cite{fink1997}, TR is a signal transmission technique that enables spatial focusing of the signal at the receiver and compression of the channel impulse response (CIR) in the time domain \cite{derode2003}.
-These characteristics have attracted much interest in a wide range of areas, such as underwater communications \cite{song2007, blomgren2008}, microwave remote sensing \cite{yavuz2009} and wireless communications\cite{fouda2012, emami2004, nguyen2006}.